BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Unique-Tav-Everything-you-need-to-know.md

 #### Load order in BG3MM/Vortex

-Unique Tav should be relatively low on your load order, but above any patches you have.
+Unique Tav should be relatively low on your load order, which means it should be below any heads and cosmetic mods you may have, but above any patches you may have.
 Low means the higher number in both Vortex and BG3MM.
 Higher on the load order means the lowest number in BG3MM and Vortex.